HipByte/motion-gradle/README.md

 ## Configuration

-If the `gradle` command is not located at `/usr/local/bin/gradle`, you can configure it:
+If the `gradle` command is not found in your PATH, you can configure it:

 ```ruby
 Motion::Project::App.setup do |app|